NairanOmura/notificationapi-laravel/README.md

 So add the following environment variables in .env file to finish a configuration:

 ```dotenv
 #.env
 NOTIFICATION_API_KEY="clientiD"
 NOTIFICATION_API_SECRET="clientSecret"
 ```
+This keys was offered by notification api after register an account

 ### Using
 Use Artisan to create a notification: